MohamadYusuf/WebRx-Site/docs/sref-binding.md

 If you pass just a string, it is interpreted as a state name.

 The shorthand value can also be observable.
-In this case, if it changes, the sref-binding will immediately update its anchor's *href* attribute.
+In this case, if it changes, the sref-binding will immediately update its anchor's <code>href</code> attribute.

 ### Full syntax

-To supply parameters to *wx.router.go()*, pass an object with the following properties:
+To supply parameters to <code>wx.router.go()</code>, pass an object with the following properties:

-- **name** — the name of a state
+- <code>name</code> — the name of a state
-- **params** — an object that will be passed on to *wx.router.go()* and get merged with state-parameters specified during registration.
+- <code>params</code> — an object that will be passed on to <code>wx.router.go()</code> and get merged with state-parameters specified during registration.

 <a class="next-topic" href="/docs/sactive-binding.html#start">Next: The SActive-Binding</a>